 Floor of the cave is almost completely covered with these giant crystals but even more amazing are the selenite giants which protrude from the walls and ceiling and often reach the opposite side of the cavern.
 These giant, translucent crystals are not just formless lumps – they have kept the morphological perfectness.

-Naica Mines have formed in an ancient fault line above magma chamber.
+Naica Mines have formed in an ancient fault line above the magma chamber.
 Magma causes the high temperature in the cave but it also has formed the minerals of Naica Mine including the giant crystals.
 The heated groundwater here dissolved surrounding rocks and became saturated with sulfide ions.
 This overheated solution went upwards until it met with the cool groundwater from the surface – this groundwater was saturated with oxygen.

 As the oxygen and sulfide ions met and magma-heated water cooled down, gypsum crystals started to grow.
-Slowly, over the period of approximately 500,000 years formed crystals of incredible size.
+Slowly, over a period of approximately 500,000 years formed crystals of incredible size.
 Their creation was a lucky coincidence of many factors and one factor is – stable, uniform conditions with the same flow of water, the same pressure and temperature (around 54 °C) over these 500,000 years.

 Deadly temperature and humidity